 What is a Child Care Management System and how do I choose one?

-What is a Child Care Management System?
+What is a CCMS?

-The system helps child care providers to manage their day-to-day tasks.
-This includes tracking children’s attendance and enrollment, managing children’s files (like due dates for immunizations and health checks), managing billing and payments, and scheduling staff.
-It also can be a platform for communicating with parents.
-For instance, you could share of information such as schedules, activities, and updates on a child's progress.
-Many CCMS have reporting and analytics capabilities, which helps to track key performance metrics and make data-driven decisions.
+A CCMS is a software application designed to help child care providers manage their business.
+Features include tracking children’s attendance and enrollment, managing children’s files (like due dates for immunizations and health checks), managing billing and payments, scheduling staff, and communicating with families.
+You could use it to share important information like schedules, activities, and updates on a child's progress.

 Efficiency